BA/Leverhulme Small Research Grants 2022-23 guidance notes

 The other funds available to be distributed in addition to these main sources of funding include the following special funds:

-- Taiwan Ministry of Science and Technology (MOST) - collaborative research in any field of humanities or social sciences between a UK-based scholar and a Taiwanese-based scholar.
-Please note it is essential that intending applicants for support under this partnership also submit the application to the Ministry of Science and Technology of Taiwan.
-Information about submitting applications to MOST Taiwan is available at the following link: https://www.most.gov.tw/int/ch
+- National Science and Technology Council (NSTC) of Taiwan - Collaborative research in any field of humanities or social sciences between a UK-based scholar and a Taiwanese-based scholar.
+Please note it is essential that intending applicants for support under this partnership also submit the application to the National Science and Technology Council (NSTC) of Taiwan.
+Information about submitting applications to NSTC is available at the following link: https://www.nstc.gov.tw/?l=en

 - British Accounting and Finance Association – research in the fields of accounting finance, broadly interpreted to cover all aspects of historical and contemporary research in relevant subjects.